 ‘New Earth Community’ is a global Cyberspace Community facilitated by Ken Aitken In Australia.
-See his story The Recycled Man …. as of August 2015.
-It is community of people who have chosen to follow Jesus Christ and we have a Christian Spirituality.
+See his story the-recycled-man-as-at-december-2016 It is community of people who have chosen to follow Jesus Christ and we have a Christian Spirituality.
 We believe and act in the understanding that the life, death and resurrection of Jesus Christ 2,000 years ago, brought us into being a new way of life.
 This new way was demonstrated by Jesus when He here on Earth and will come to fruition when He returns.

 The focus of Jesus was on an internal, invisible change of heart and not on an external, visible keeping of certain standards and religious laws.
 The life He presented was an internal one which flowed out in external, visible actions.

 The purpose of this community is to provide further thoughts in what it means to follow Jesus Christ in the modern context.
 There is a great cultural world similarity between the Roman Empire of the First Century and the cultural situation of today’s culture.
 This is due to the great emphasis of finding ones identity instead of relying on what Father God thinks about you.

 New ideas affect our constructs of the mind and these affect the practical outcomes of our life style.
 What the world needs is actions of people who believe so much with their whole lifestyle in another world that they cannot help but begin enacting now.

 Imagine what effect one person applying these principles can have on others.
 A multiplication effect influencing thousands of people.
 This could be you.
 Interested?
 Join this community at: firstname.lastname@example.org now.

 I was reading through some of the Barna Group research articles and came across this one which I have incorporated into this website for you to read.
 The article is called: